hicksjduk/channel/README.md

 item in the channel; if the channel is empty, the call blocks until there is something there or the channel is closed.
 In Go, which supports multiple return values from a call, reading from a channel returns both the value read, and a flag which says whether a value was actually read (which may not be the case if the channel was closed);
-this is simulated in Java by returning a `GetResult` object, in which there is a `containsValue` flag, and a `value` which is only meaningful if `containsValue` is `true`.
+this is simulated in Java by returning a `GetResult` object, in which there is a `containsValue` flag and a `value` which is only meaningful if `containsValue` is `true`.

 Go provides an easy way to read and process values from a channel using its `range` operator.